Guide to African American Historic Sites Learn More: Enslaved Africans living in Deerfield

 What other forms of servitude were there?

-Some laborers were bound to a master for a set period of time, at the end of which they would gain their freedom.
+Some laborers were bound through a contract to work for a master for a set period of time, at the end of which they would gain their freedom.
 Europeans called this arrangement "indentured servitude."
-Convicts, paupers, and those seeking to pay off their trip to America, worked as indentured servants for terms of seven to ten years.
+Convicts, paupers, and those seeking to pay off their trip to America worked as indentured servants for terms of seven to ten years.
 Slavery was a very different kind of bound labor.
-Not only were slaves forced to work for life, but their children inherited the enslaved status of their parents.
+Not only were slaves forced to work for life, but the children of an enslaved mother inherited her enslaved status.

 Control and Resistance

 To keep slaves from running away or rebelling, slave owners and civic leaders attempted to dictate most aspects of slaves' lives.
-Despite these controls, enslaved persons managed to maintain their lives and culture.
-They resisted their enslaved condition in many ways, including carrying on oral traditions, socializing away from the oversight of their oppressors, or running away.
+Despite these controls, enslaved people managed to maintain their lives and culture.
+They resisted their condition in many ways, including quietly and sometimes secretly carrying on cultural traditions such as telling traditional stories or adhering to spiritual beliefs, socializing away from the oversight of their oppressors, or running away.
+Our knowledge of African American life and customs in the 17th and 18th centuries is often derived from white observers who may have been unfamiliar with or uninterested in the African heritage and the personal lives of the region's African-American population.
 There is much that we don't know about their successes or their struggles to overcome slavery.

 Caption: Rev. Stephen Williams, c.
 1750.
 Memorial Hall Museum